Bohemian roommates Mark (Anthony Rapp) and Roger (Adam Pascal) |

 Keep it light, keep it bright, keep it gay!

-Whether its murder, mayhem or rage
+Whether it’s murder, mayhem or rage

 Don't complain, it's a pain